German prisoners of war in the United States: After the war

 The camps in the United States are otherwise what the Associated Press later called an "all but forgotten part of history", even though some former inmates went on to become prominent in postwar Germany.
 About 860 German POWs remain buried in 43 sites across the United States, with their graves often tended by local German Women's Clubs.
 Even in the communities which formerly hosted POW camps for Germans, local residents often do not know the camps ever existed.
 Reunions of camp inmates, their captors and local townspeople such as those held in Louisiana, Maine, and Georgia have garnered press coverage and local interest for this unusual and infrequently mentioned aspect of the war on the American home front.

 There is at least one recorded attempt by US authorities to extract information from German POWs through torture.
 The camps for Germans were cited as precedents for various positions or failures of U.S. detainee policy during the debate over detainees at Guantanamo Bay Detention Camp.

 A total of 2,222 German POWs escaped from their camps.
 Most were recaptured within a day.
 The US government could not account for seven prisoners when they were repatriated.
-Georg Gärtner, who escaped from a POW camp in Deming, New Mexico on September 21, 1945, to avoid being repatriated to Silesia, occupied by the Soviet Union, remained at large until 1985.
+Georg Gaertner, who escaped from a POW camp in Deming, New Mexico, on September 21, 1945, to avoid being repatriated to Silesia, occupied by the Soviet Union, remained at large until 1985.
 After the war, the other few escaped prisoners were recaptured or surrendered.
-After Kurt Rossmeisl—who had lived in Chicago for 14 years—surrendered, Gärtner was the only remaining escapee who had not been captured.
-He assumed a new identity as Dennis F. Whiles and lived quietly in California, Colorado, and Hawaii before coming forward in 1985.
-Although wanted by the United States government for years, Gärtner was granted permission to remain and became a naturalized US citizen in 2009.
-He lived under his adopted name Dennis Whiles, and wrote a book about his life, Hitler's Last Soldier in America.
+After Kurt Rossmeisl—who had lived in Chicago for 14 years—surrendered, Gaertner was the only remaining escapee who had not been captured.
+He assumed a new identity as Dennis Whiles and lived quietly in California, Colorado, and Hawaii before coming forward in 1985.
+The FBI had ended its search for Gaertner in 1963 and the federal government could not prosecute or deport him.
+Whiles became a naturalized US citizen in 2009 and wrote a memoir, Hitler's Last Soldier in America.